project-chip/connectedhomeip/src/app/docs/README.md

 ## Design

-The CHIP ZCL implementation is broken down into "plugins."
+The CHIP ZCL implementation is broken down into "plugins".
 Plugins are located in the plugin directory located at <code>src/app/plugin</code>.
 A plugin represents a discrete piece of functionality implemented within the CHIP ZCL.
 Everything in the CHIP ZCL Application Framework is encapsulated in a plugin.